 Timothy Larsen focuses his practice on property and liability insurance coverage matters, bad faith and unfair claims settlement practices, and complex insurance and reinsurance issues.
-He is a member of Robinson+Cole’s Insurance + Reinsurance Group.
+He is a member of the firm's Insurance + Reinsurance Group.

 Property Insurance Coverage